Mexican Shrimp Ceviche

 - 4 tomatoes, chopped

-- Mix the lime juice, onion, parsley, cilantro, olive oil, Worcestershire sauce, serrano peppers, jalapeño peppers with reserved liquid, and sugar together in a bowl; add the shrimp and stir to coat.
+- Mix lime juice, onion, parsley, cilantro, olive oil, Worcestershire sauce, serrano peppers, jalapeño peppers with reserved liquid, and sugar together in a bowl; add the shrimp and stir to coat.

 - Cover bowl with plastic wrap and refrigerate at least 2 hours to overnight.

 - Stir tomatoes into the shrimp mixture just before serving.

 Instead of serving with chips, try slices of cool cucumbers for a healthy dipping option.
 You could also make your own homemade baked tortilla chips or tostadas as well.
 Top your ceviche with freshly sliced avocado for a nice complement to the heat of the peppers.
 Ceviche is often made with white fish.
 Try our Ceviche with Watermelon, Cucumber, and Serrano Chile recipe here on Mealthy for a white fish version!